anthonylindsay/tasktimer/README.md

 - Simply click on a timer to activate it.
 - The stop button stops all timers.
 - A timer can be deleted at any point.
-- Timers can be merged together.
+- Timers can be merged together (click merge button, then choose target timer).
 - Total tracked time can be displayed/updated.
-- Shift time from one timer to another.
+- Time can be shifted from one timer to another.
+Click time shift button, set time value and click target timer.

 Known Issues
 --------------